haroldo-ok/pong-kombat-demake-sms/README.md

 # pong-kombat-demake-sms
-MS-DOS "Pong Kombat" demade for the Sega Master System; originally made for the "'So Bad it's Good' Jam 2022"
+MS-DOS "Pong Kombat" demade for the Sega Master System; originally made for the "['So Bad it's Good' Jam 2022](https://itch.io/jam/sbigjam2022)".

 *This is a work-in-progress.*